December 5, 2024

 Stories

-This week, we were delighted to welcome the team from Rise HR to The Grove @ Bedminster Down, where six of their dedicated team members helped us to improve our facilities for young people!
+Last week, we were delighted to welcome the team from Rebus Medical to Ashton Vale Club for Young People, where 16 of their dedicated team members helped us to improve our facilities for young people!

-During their voluntary day, the team from Rise HR joined us outside in the sunshine to get stuck in with some outdoors tasks!
-The volunteers spent the day cleared weeds around the multi-sports court, entrance way and rest of the building.
-The team also helped us with painting around the club, where they painted the ceilings, which helped The Grove look more bright and welcoming!
+During their voluntary day, the team from Rebus Medical joined us outside in the sunshine to get stuck in with some outdoors tasks!
+The volunteers spent the day trimming back hedges and clearing weeds from around the multi-sports court.
+The team also helped us with painting around the club, where they painted the walls in the clubs entranceway, helping the Ashton Vale Club for Young People to look more bright and welcoming!

-Thank you to everyone at Rise HR for helping us to create a safe, positive place where our young people can thrive!
+Thank you to everyone at Rebus Medical for helping us to create a safe, positive place where our young people can thrive!
 We appreciate your support!

 There are many ways you can work with Young Bristol and support what we do.
 As a charity, we are committed to building long-term, mutually beneficial relationships with corporate organisations in Bristol and surrounding areas.
 Find out how you can support us today!
 Click here for more information.